Landing the most exciting and high-paid project manager jobs, requires an attractive project manager CV.

 Secondly, recruiters and hiring managers are usually very short on time, so your formatting and structure must allow them to read your CV with ease and speed whilst highlighting the most important aspects.

-I advise you to make your CV around 2 pages in length but that is not a set-in-stone rule – it’s just a guideline to help you hold readers’ attention.
+I advise you to make your CV around 2 pages long but that is not a set-in-stone rule – it’s just a guideline to help you hold readers’ attention.
 Your CV will not be automatically rejected if you stray on to the third page a little.

 Project managers (especially in the contract market) can often have long and varied career histories so sometimes it’s impossible to squeeze it all on to 2 pages.
 Try not to go onto the 4th though as it’s unlikely employers will want to read that far.